why i plan my schedule six weeks in advance19 Jun 2016

 - “i don’t even know what i’m doing in six weeks; put it on your calendar and remind me two weeks beforehand.”

-here’s a little more backstory: in 2015 and 2016, i took 1-2 days during the first weekend of january to reflect on the previous year. the 2015 reflection was at a coffeeshop called simon’s too on mass ave with my dear friend, annemarie. i forget where the 2016 reflection happened… i used a holstee tool that i can’t find anymore but it basically lead me to this process:
+here’s a little more backstory: in 2015 and 2016, i took 1-2 days during the first weekend of january to reflect on the previous year. the 2015 reflection was at a coffeeshop called simon’s too on mass ave with my dear friend, annemarie. i forget where the 2016 reflection happened… i used this holstee tool. it basically lead me to this process:

 - make a list of your priorities,

 - review how you spent your time* last year,

 - check to see if how you spent time lines up with your priorities,

 - if they match on all accounts, change nothing; if they don’t, make changes.

 i saw that my time didn’t match what was important to me. and i know from the getting things done methodology that most people struggle to achieve their high level goals/vision because they have insufficient mechanisms for connecting minute-to-minute decision-making with the big picture ideals. all of this lead to me thinking at a very granular level about how i spend my time each week. based on my priorities, i determined that the following categories were how i wanted to spend my weeknights: